Blessed-24/Portfolio-Projects/README.md

 ## Tools Used
-- SQL, Power BI queries and Excel: Data cleaning
+- SQL, Power BI query editor and Excel: Data cleaning
 - SQL queries and Excel: Data exploration
 - Power BI and Excel: Data visualization

 ## Featured Projects

-### Project 1: SQL Data Cleaning on Global Layoffs
+### Project 1: SQL Data Cleaning of Global Layoffs

 #### Objective
 Perform data cleaning on a dataset of global layoffs for the period 2020 - 2024.